You may need to register for the levy if you produce or package liable drinks, and you're not a small producer.

 - own the brand of a liable drink, or produce liable drinks under another brand, and you’re not a small producer

 - bottle, can or otherwise package liable drinks for someone else

-If you’ve produced liable drinks in the past, but you don’t produce any liable drinks after 6 April 2018, you don’t have to register for the levy as a producer.
+If you’ve produced liable drinks in the past, but you do not produce any liable drinks after 6 April 2018, you do not have to register for the levy as a producer.

-You may need to register, report and pay the levy if you’re involved in bringing liable drinks into the UK from anywhere else, including the Isle of Man and Channel Islands.
+You may need to register, report and pay the levy if you’re involved in bringing liable drinks into the UK from anywhere else, including the EU and Channel Islands.

 If any of your liable drinks are packaged by someone outside the UK, and you bring liable drinks back into the UK, you may need to register, report and pay the levy.